cowboy/javascript-sync-async-foreach/README.md

 This closes issue #1 (like a boss).

 ## License
-Copyright (c) 2011 "Cowboy" Ben Alman
+Copyright (c) 2012 "Cowboy" Ben Alman
-Dual licensed under the MIT and GPL licenses.
+Licensed under the MIT license.
 <http://benalman.com/about/license/>